teisdbr/ng-shared-library/README.md

 **Steps to add a new component**

-* Update version number in projects package.json file.
+* Update version number in project's package.json file.
 * Make sure to have a valid token with write permissions in the .npmrc file.
 * Use npm publish command in terminal to publish.